KamleshTripathy/Expo-Recipe/README.md

 # TastyByte

 Welcome to TastyByte, your go-to recipe companion!
 This React Native application allows you to explore a diverse collection of delicious recipes conveniently from your mobile device.
 Whether you're a cooking enthusiast or simply looking for culinary inspiration, TastyByte offers a seamless user experience with features like categorized browsing, advanced search, and the ability to save your favorite recipes.
-Built using Expo, React Navigation, and integrated with a Node.js backend, TastyByte ensures smooth performance across platforms.
+Built using Expo, and React Navigation, TastyByte ensures smooth performance across platforms.
 Explore, cook, and enjoy with TastyByte!

 ## SCREENSHOTS